cyclus/cyclus.github.com/source/cep/cep6.rst

 reviewers can expect standard information.
 Furthermore, given a uniform style, automated tools can be developed that assist in other managerial tasks.

-Github supports it's own version of a flavored markdown `syntax`_.
+Github supports its own version of a flavored markdown `syntax`_.
 That syntax is expected to be used in the body of each PR.

 Labels
 =======

-Every pull request must be assigned one label from the following set:
+Every PR must be assigned one label from the following set:

 - Major Feature
 - Minor Feature